Cleaning & Organizing

 You leave coasters around.
 But some people just won’t use them.
 To get rid of those telltale watermark rings left by sweating beverages, gently rub some non-gel toothpaste on the wood with a soft cloth.
 Then wipe it off with a damp cloth and let it dry before applying furniture polish.
 For even stronger cleaning power, mix equal parts white toothpaste and baking soda.
 Rub the paste parallel to the wood grain, wipe it off, and then polish with lemon oil.

 To remove white rings left by wet glasses on wood furniture, mix equal parts vinegar and olive oil and apply it with a soft cloth while moving with the wood grain.
 Use another clean, soft cloth to shine it up.
 To get white water rings off leather furniture, dab them with a sponge soaked in full-strength white vinegar.
+Did you know that vinegar can also remove blood stains?

 Someone forgot to use a coaster and now there’s an ugly white ring on the dining room table.
 When regular furniture polish doesn’t work, try using a dab of car wax.
 Trace the ring with your finger to apply the wax.
 Let it dry and buff with a soft cloth.